Mintbase/Grants-Program/rfps/applications/DrugEnforcementAdministrationofVolusiaCountyIncorporated.md

 ### Search Functionality
 **DAOs**
 - Retrieve a list of all DAOs
-- Search for a specific DAO using keywords, contract addresses, or names
+- Search for a specific DAO using keywords (e.g., 'education', 'sustainability'), contract addresses (e.g., 'dao123.near'), or names (e.g., 'Volusia DAO')

 **Proposals**
 - Fetch all proposals for a given DAO